dwyl/ordem/README.md

 ## What?

-Lets you run a series of JavaScript functions/methods in a specific order and then call a callback at the end.
+Lets you run a series of JavaScript functions/methods in a specific order and then execute a callback (*once*) at the end.

 Tested in node. [![Node version](https://img.shields.io/node/v/ordenado.svg?style=flat)](http://nodejs.org/download/) [![Build Status](https://travis-ci.org/dwyl/ordenado.svg)](https://travis-ci.org/dwyl/ordenado)